Descanonge/research_support/PhD manual at LOCEAN/readme.md

 OpenSSL: error:0A000086:SSL routines::certificate verify failed
 ```

-The person in charge should have been notified by now but things are moving slowly...
+The administrators (LOCEAN and IPSL) know about it, but updating things imply to redistribute the certificates which will involve some administrative decision taking (thus there is some inertia...).
+Hopefully it should be dealt with in the coming months.

-You can find workarounds allow the use of weak signature by more or less disabling the certificate signature check.
+Note that you can find workarounds by more or less disabling the certificate signature check.
 Needless to say this is not a good idea and is a security risk.
-I cannot explain it publicly here, but if this is an *absolute necessity* I guess someone knows how to do it in 426.

-If not working, prefer the alternatives of the proxy and the SSH bridge.
+The alternatives (proxy and SSH bridge to cerbere) should suffice in the mean time.

 ## Visio

 CNRS is providing a Zoom account.
 Go to https://cnrs.zoom.us and sign-in using Janus.
 To use the client, when signing-in use the SSO (Single Sign-On) button.
 Specify `cnrs` as the company domain.
 This will then redirect you towards Janus authentication in the browser.
 More information [here](https://ods.cnrs.fr/zoom-cnrs.php).

 To install on Linux (Ubuntu or debian) if you are root, download the `.deb` file from https://zoom.us/download and then run: